marangonijunior/vanhack-jobs-ionic/README.md

 # vanhackjobs
-An application builds with two technologies.
+An application to list jobs

-vanhack-jobs-ionic-angular
-- Builded with Ionic 3 and Angular
+- Builded with Ionic 3

-The both using same REST API.